 Third Man Records Holds Vinyl and Music Close to Its Heart

-Learn more about the label and their gear, and then listen to a playlist of some of our favorite Third Man Records artists!
+Learn more about the label and their gear, followed by some of our favorite Third Man Records artists!

 Music is sacred.
 It heals us, navigates our emotions, and makes us truly feel.
 It brings people together, drives musicians across the world, and gives us purpose.
 It’s the reason why She Shreds exists, and why you’re reading this today.

 We’re living in a time when everything sacred is being commodified, when big companies try to make you believe that they care at all.
 It’s so easy to feel blue about the state of music, especially when streaming services are decreasing record sales and labels are taking advantage of indie artists.
 But there are people out there who truly care, who want to uphold the integrity of vinyl and the music industry at large, and Third Man Records is one of them.

 From their incredible facilities, their cutting-edge artists, and their innovative music gear, Third Man Records is engaging the music community in meaningful and useful ways while keeping the sacredness of music at the forefront of all that they do.

 In 2001, Jack White (The White Stripes, Dead Weather) bought a building in his hometown of Detroit, MI to store his gear, reissue the early White Stripes 45s, and start Third Man Records.
 Over the last 20 years, the label has grown exponentially to encompass almost all aspects of the music industry.